David-Liu-Again/fliu5044-tracker/README.md

 <img height="400" alt="iteration 3 mobile songs" src="https://github.com/David-Liu-Again/fliu5044-tracker/assets/128761089/a1dadb6f-791e-4550-9abd-a7c42fe22e8f">

 <img height="400" alt="iteration 3 mobile songs" src="https://github.com/David-Liu-Again/fliu5044-tracker/assets/128761089/978e2aee-11e6-4b39-8f1d-34c0cb65e1ab">

+A few concessions were made for mobile users.
+The most prominent one, from a development perspective, was simplifying the structure of the song element.
+All the content visible in the collapsed view of a song element (e.g. the thumbnail, artist and song name, delete button) used to be contained in nested divs with flexbox display styling.
+However, when it came to the mobile styling, I wanted to alter the overall layout of the song element, so that the "Show More" button and mood tags would be under the thumbnail, rather than beside it.
+This was hard to do with flexbox divs and I ended up replacing multiple divs with just the one and styling it with grid display, so that the layout could be changed between mobile and desktop.
+In the future, it's better forcomplex layouts be styled with CSS grid.
+Flexbox really only suits single column/rows.

 ## Future Improvements
 Currently, the functionality of *My Song History* is very basic.
 The typical user journey for this app is as follows: